iTwin/itwin-unreal-plugin/README.md

 1. If you installed the plugin in the Unreal Engine folder, enable the plugin `iTwin for Unreal` as explained [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/working-with-plugins-in-unreal-engine).
 2. If not done yet, [configure your iTwin Platform account](#configure-itwin-platform) and take note of your app's client ID.
+3. Make sure the plugin and its content is visible in the content browser: in the "Settings" menu of the content browser window, enable "Show Engine Content" and "Show Plugin Content".
-3. To access your iModels from your Unreal app, you will have to provide the iTwin app ID to the plugin.<br>
+4. To access your iModels from your Unreal app, you will have to provide the iTwin app ID to the plugin.<br>
    This can be done in several ways:
    - Drag and drop an `ITwinAppIdHelper` actor from the Content Browser into your level.<br>
      This actor can be found in the content browser inside folder `Plugins/iTwin for Unreal C++ Classes/ITwinRuntime/Public`.<br>